softpano/admutils/README.md

 # Softpanorama collection of potentially useful sysadmin utilities

-This project is about publishing of a set of written by me over the years sysadmin utilities (this plan subject to change without notice).
+This project is about publishing of a set of sysadmin utilities written by me over the years

 **NOTE**: This page is not maintained often, as I prefer HTML to Markdown.
 See html version of this page at http://softpanorama.org/Admin/Sp_admin_utils/index.shtml for more recent and complete information.